Jgeissler14/discover-document-clustering/README.md

 python app.py <filename_1> <filename_2> <num_top_words> <bow_flag>

-The script will execute and will extract the text from the files located in the "data" and "query" directories.
+The script will execute and will extract the text from the files located in the "input" directory as specified by the input parameters.

 ### Output

-The script outputs a CSV file that contains a breakdown of each document pair that was compared, the named entity similarity score, and the "bag of words" similarity score.
-The script saves the file to the 'out' directory in the project directory
+The script outputs a CSV file that contains a breakdown of each document pair that was compared, the named entity similarity score, and the "bag of words" similarity score (if applicable).
+The script saves the file to the 'output' directory in the project directory.
+The meaning of the columns in the output file:

+- entity_sim_rating: between 0 (not similar at all) and 100 (identical)
+- bow_comparison_score: between 0 (not similar at all) and 10 (very similar)

 ### Entities without word vectors

-If a named entity is extracted from a doc but does not have an associated word vector in the spaCy model, these entities will be removed from the analysis and documented in a .txt file located in the 'out/no_vector_entities" folder
+If a named entity is extracted from a doc but does not have an associated word vector in the spaCy model, these entities will be removed from the analysis and documented in a .txt file located in the 'output" folder

 ### Auto-docker

 Auto-docker builds a container image and pushes the result to AWS ECR.